Want to pay off your home and run the mortgage contract through the shredder a lot sooner than you planned?

 5. Refinance into a shorter loan

-Interest rates are generally lower, though monthly payments are generally greater, on shorter-term loans than on shorter-term loans.
-But borrowers who choose shorter-term loans — such as a 15-year fixed-rate loan instead of a 30-year fixed-rate loan — stand to save a lot of money over the long haul.
-You can, too.
+Interest rates are generally lower, though monthly payments are generally greater, on shorter-term loans than on longer-term loans.
+So, borrowers choosing shorter terms — such as a 15-year fixed-rate loan instead of a 30-year fixed-rate loan — can save a great deal of money in the long run, although their monthly payment will likely increase.